nikhil153/Enigma-PD-WML/README.md

 Pipeline logs can be found at:

-- `derivatives/enigma-pd-wml/enigma-pd-wml.log`: contains minimal information about the initial pipeline setup.
+- `enigma-pd-wml.log`: contains minimal information about the initial pipeline setup.

 - `derivatives/enigma-pd-wml/<subject>/<session>/<subject>_<session>.log`: one log per session; contains information about the various processing steps.